luhang-HPU/poseidon-docs/source/Getting_Started/Programming/CKKS.md

 void evaluatePolyVector(const Ciphertext &ciph,Ciphertext &destination,const PolynomialVector &polys,double scale,const RelinKeys &relin_key,const CKKSEncoder &encoder) const;
 ```

-**Description** This function is used to evaluate a polynomial.
+**Description**: This function is used to evaluate a polynomial.
 The coefficients of Chebyshev or Taylor polynomials are pre-calculated, and then the polynomial calculation is performed.

 **Parameters**:
 - **ciph** (Ciphertext): A reference to a **Ciphertext** object, representing a ciphertext.